banner left banner banner right

 (( )): Actually, you should NEVER see this.
 It denotes OOC chat, which is not allowed in the Crosswinds.
 Only a HOST may use OOC chat in special cases.

-A List of Frequently Used Shortcuts:
+A List of Shortcuts:

 Typos: Don't worry about correcting most typos.
 The other players will usually know what you meant, and correcting them just disrupts the flow of play.
 If you really feel it's necessary to correct it, do so within ::double colons:: not ((OOC)) because it will disrupt less.

-ASCII Art, Phaders, illegible fonts, and hard-to-read colors: Don't use 'em!
+FONTS: illegible fonts, hard-to-read colors, ASCII Art, and Phaders: Don't use 'em!
 Seriously, if you use stuff like this, you're likely to get ignored.
 You're here to tell a story, not give your fellow players headaches, right?
 Do not use red.
 Use pink and orange with extreme caution.
-Also, be sure to set your font size to 12 points so that we can see it without a magnifying glass!
+Do not use highlight or background colors behind your text.
+Ever.
+Some chat applications just don't show it, in which case your pretty light gray text on a black background will simply be horrible light gray text that no one will even try to read.

 Turn on your IMs: Because FFRP is all about cooperative roleplaying, it's a good idea to keep your IMs (Instant Messages) turned on so that your fellow players can contact you behind the scenes with important information.